UML-Cyber-Security/ccdc2026/0-Documentation/How to install AD & CA.md

 ```
 Then reboot the machine.

-### CA installation (GUI):
+## CA installation (GUI):
 > [!IMPORTANT]
 > Make sure to log on as Domain\Administrator
-1. check if the CA is joined to the AD machine, if not join it.
+1. check if the CA is joined to the AD machine, if not join it
-2. Open Server Manager → click Manage → Add Roles and Features.
+2. Open Server Manager → click Manage → Add Roles and Features
-3. Select the local server → click Next.
+3. Select the local server → click Next
-4. Under Server Roles, select Active Directory Certificate Services.
+4. Under Server Roles, select Active Directory Certificate Services
-	- Click Add Features when prompted.
+	- Click Add Features when prompted
-5. When installation finishes, click Configure Active Directory Certificate Services on the destination server.
+5. When installation finishes, click Configure Active Directory Certificate Services on the destination server
-6. On Role Services, check Certification Authority (and optionally Certification Authority Web Enrollment - not required for CCDC but was nice when I tried it).
+6. On Role Services, check Certification Authority (and optionally Certification Authority Web Enrollment - not required for CCDC but was nice when I tried it)
 7. On Setup Type, choose: Enterprise CA
 8. On CA Type, choose Root CA (first CA in hierarchy)
 9. On Private Key, choose:
 	- Create a new private key for a new CA
-10. Choose cryptographic options (RSA 2048) → Next.
+10. Choose cryptographic options (RSA 2048) → Next
-11. On CA Name, accept default (e.g., ZODU-CA) or customize.
+11. On CA Name, accept default (e.g., ZODU-CA) or customize
-12. On CA Database, leave defaults or specify custom paths → Next → Configure.
+12. On CA Database, leave defaults or specify custom paths → Next → Configure
 13. Verify the CA service is running:
 	- Open Server Manager → Tools → Certification Authority
-### Install CA (PowerShell):
+## Install CA (PowerShell):
 > [!IMPORTANT]
 > Make sure to log on as Domain\Administrator
 Open PowerShell as administrator and run: